How to Remove a Member From an LLC in California? (Guide)

 Man seriously working on documents he's working on

-After removing a member, state's laws require that the other limited liability company members report ownership changes and provide other information for the new LLC ownership to the California Secretary of State.
+After removing a member, the state's laws require that the other limited liability company members report ownership changes and provide other information about the new LLC's ownership to the California Secretary of State.

 If the limited liability companies' dissolution occurred due to a court ruling or legal action, you must file a Certificate of Cancellation (Form LLC-12) with the state [1].